lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 # Sponsorship

-To ensure affordable participation, we offer a few sponsorships to students, aiming to reduce their registration fees.
-For further details, please reach out to the organizing committee at [lherzolite2024@gmail.com](mailto:lherzolite2024@gmail.com).
+To ensure affordable participation, we plan to offer a few sponsorships to students, aiming to reduce their registration fees.
+More information on this in the future.
+Stay tuned.

 # Gallery